Anjou city councillor under fire for 'Islamophobic' Facebook post

 Published Sunday, March 24, 2019 12:21PM EDT

-Anjou city councillor Lynne Shand has come under fire for a post published to her Facebook account Saturday.
+Anjou borough councillor Lynne Shand has come under fire for a post published to her Facebook account Saturday.

 In the post - which has since been deleted - Shand recounts a trip to the emergency room on Friday to address an eye issue.

-"Yesterday, I had to undergo an emergency opthamological exam," reads the post, written in French.
-"Who was the opthamologist?
+"Yesterday, I had to undergo an emergency ophthamological exam," reads the post, written in French.
+"Who was the ophthamologist?
 A veiled woman... grrrr...
 If it wasn't an emergency, I would have refused to be treated by her."

 Shand goes on to say she was "enraged" because she believes the physician represents the "Islamization" of Canada.